-What Are the Steps to Getting a Green Card?
+What Are the Steps To Getting a Green Card?

+By Canaan Suitt, J.D. | Last updated on September 25, 2025 Featuring practical insights from contributing attorney William John VandenbergIndividuals who want to become lawful permanent residents of the United States must get a permanent resident card, or “green card,” as it’s commonly known.
 Once an individual becomes a permanent resident and lives in the United States for several years, they may go through the naturalization process to become a U.S. citizen.

 What Are the Benefits of Obtaining a Green Card?